 When the Antelope Valley Conservancy was founded, no conservancy served the region.
 Conservation funding and required mitigation for the loss of Antelope Valley habitat lands were transferred to other regions.
 Antelope Valley Conservancy (AVC) was founded in 2005 by Michael Powell, Wendy Reed, Johnny Munger, and Margaret Rhyne.
 In the early years of the conservancy, the directors held board meetings at dining tables and contributed each year to pay the organization's overhead.

 By 2007, AVC was actively engaged in local conservation projects and regional planning, from Una Lake to Broad Canyon Wash, facilitating community communication about regional conservation goals.
-AVC hosted the first Endangered Species Day conference, highlighting conservation activities by federal, state and local agencies and local organizations.
+AVC hosted the first Endangered Species Day event in America, the Endangered Species Day Conference, bringing together federal, state and local agencies and local organizations to highlight their habitat conservation activities.

 In 2008, AVC completed its first Due Diligence Review by the California Department of Fish and Game and earned Authorization to Hold Mitigation Lands.
 In 2009, AVC adopted the Antelope Valley Trails and Recreation Council (AVTREC), a nonprofit organization descended from the Antelope Valley Heritage Foundation, and began hosting the annual Bicycle Ride and Earth Day Cleanup events.
 In 2010, AVC rented its first tiny office space in Palmdale, and conducted the 10/10/10 Plastic Bag Exchange at six locations.